JacopoPorzio/webcam-mouse/README.md

-# Use your webcam as a mouse!
+# Use your webcam and voice as a mouse!
 This software is for all the people that are tired of using conventional items such as mice.

 If you're scared of those strange objects, say no more and greet the future.